kezzico/studentlink-backend/README.md

 ## RELEASE

-Submit a pull request from MAIN to RELEASE to ship code to production.
+Submit a pull request from `main` to `release` to ship code to production.